saurabh2mishra/airflow-notes/README.md

 Checkout this github repo for the project.
 [Airflow - Chapel Hill Survey Data Analysis](githublink)

-Airflow community is very active and many contributors across the globe are enriching and creating several packages and utilities to developers life easy.
-To be in touch with new release it is always good to follow the community and people on twitter and github.
+# Reference

-Checkout the reference section for more details.
+Airflow community is very active and many contributors across the globe are enriching and creating several packages and utilities to make developers life easy.
+To be in touch with new releases it is always good to follow the community and people on twitter and github.

-## Reference
+Most of the details in this notes is taken from below links.
+Checkout it for more details.

 - [Data Pipelines with Apache Airflow ](https://www.manning.com/books/data-pipelines-with-apache-airflow)(Highly recommended)
 - [Source code](https://github.com/apache/airflow/) (Apache Airflow github)
 - [Documentation](https://airflow.apache.org/) (official website)